ttsiodras/MandelbrotSSE/README.md

         jz      short nomore      ; yes, we're done

         inc     ecx
-        cmp     ecx, 119
+        cmp     ecx, ITERATIONS
         jnz     short loop1

-The new AVX code (inside CoreLoopDouble) follows the same motif; except that it also includes periodicity checking, and uses the YMM registers.
+The new AVX code (inside CoreLoopDoubleAVX) follows the same motif;
+except that it also includes periodicity checking, and uses the YMM registers.

+The comments should help you follow what's happening...
+Basically, we compute 4 pixels at a time.

 XaoS
 ----